Wada-shuku: History

 Located at an elevation of 820 m, at the entrance to the Wada Pass, which was considered one of the most difficult portions of the highway because of its steepness.
 Because Shimosuwa-juku, the next post station, was over 20 km away, Wada-shuku flourished with over 150 buildings to accommodate all of the travelers and their pack animals.
 Wada-shuku was approximately 49 ri, 24 chō from the starting point of the Nakasendō at Nihonbashi, or about 195 kilometers.

+Present day view of the Nakasendo as it goes through Wada-juku.

 Per an 1843 guidebook issued by the Inspector of Highways (道中奉行, Dōchu-būgyō), the town had one honjin, twowaki-honjin, and 28 hatago, with a total resident population of 522 people.

 Most of the town was destroyed by a fire in 1861 and rebuilt.
 Presently, there are remains of both the honjin and original houses, which are being restored and preserved.
 The area is a tourist attraction for Nagawa town.
 The area has also long been known for its vast resources of obsidian, which have been exploited since the Jōmon period.